Home

 Teddy Roosevelt is remembered as one of our most vibrant presidents.
 A fearless agent of change, Roosevelt sought to elevate the artistic qualities of US coinage by tapping friend and acclaimed sculptor Augustus Saint-Gaudens to originate a new US gold eagle coin ($10 face value), and double eagle ($20).

 Roosevelt appreciated firsthand Saint-Gaudens’ talent when the artist sketched an Inauguration medal for the 1905 ceremony.
-The modeling was entrusted to A. A. Weinman, who later earned his place in coin lore for his Mercury Dime and Walking Liberty Half Dollar designs.

 From that time onward, it became the president’s personal mission to rejuvenate the image of American coinage.
 Beginning in November 1905 through May 1907, Roosevelt and Saint-Gaudens exchanged frequent correspondence on the development of new US gold coinage.